KassabNova/KassabNova/README.md

 # Hello there, I'm Carlos Kassab 🖖🏽

-I'm a senior year student in **Computer Science** @ UAG.
+I'm a recent grad in **Computer Science** @ UAG.

-Currently writing my thesis on WebAssembly, but also looking for a new internship or job oportunity!
+Currently working @ Oracle, but also looking into doing a Masters degree in japan or getting a job there!
-If interested, please contact me 💌.
+If interested in working together, please contact me 💌.

 Some of the things that really drive me are: **challenges 🌟**, **new technologies** (looking at you, Blazor 🔥), **Unicycling 🚴🏽‍♂️**